dereknovak/LS170-LS/study_guide.md

 ## Network
 https://launchschool.com/lessons/4af196b9/assignments/268243e5

-"At the most basic level, it's two devices connected in such a way that they can communicate or exchange data."
+- "At the most basic level, it's two devices connected in such a way that they can communicate or exchange data."

+- A network, in its simplest form, is formed when two devices are connected, allowing communication and data to be exchanged between them.

-## Local Area Network (LAN)
+### Local Area Network (LAN)
 https://launchschool.com/lessons/4af196b9/assignments/268243e5

-"...multiple computers and other devices connected via a network bridging device such as a hub or, more likely, a switch.
+- "...multiple computers and other devices connected via a network bridging device such as a hub or, more likely, a switch.
 The computers are all connected to this device via network cables, and this forms the network."

+- A Local Area Network (LAN) is established between multiple devices that have a tangibly physical source connecting them, typically within a close proximity.
+These devices are connected by networks cables that are grouped together using hubs, bridges, or switches.

+### Wireless Local Area Network (WLAN)

+- Similarly to a LAN, a Wireless Local Area Network is established between mutliple nearby devices; however, these devices are instead connected through radio waves, creating a wireless connection between devices.
+While WLAN allows for greater device transportability, it comes at the cost of slower latency and smaller bandwidth.

 ## Router

-"Routers are network devices that can route network traffic to other networks.
-Within a Local Area Network, they effectively act as gateways into and out of the network."'
+- "Routers are network devices that can route network traffic to other networks.
+Within a Local Area Network, they effectively act as gateways into and out of the network."

+- Networks are linked together by the implementation of **routers**, which route data enchange from network to network.

 ## Protocol

-"In simple terms, we can think of a protocol as a *system of rules*."
+- "In simple terms, we can think of a protocol as a *system of rules*."

-"In terms of computer networks, we can be a bit more specific: A set of rules that govern the exchange or transmission of data."
+- "In terms of computer networks, we can be a bit more specific: A set of rules that govern the exchange or transmission of data."

+- A *protocol* is a system of rules that two hosts follow to allow for successful data exchange between them.
+Without these agreed-upon rules, information between the hosts would become chaotic and likely misunderstood and unprotected.

 Why so many protocols?